TheMaster1127/TheMaster1127/README.md

 #### 🚀 HTVM: The Revolution in Programming
 I created **[HTVM](https://github.com/TheMaster1127/HTVM)**—a programming language and engine inspired by my earlier languages but a hundred times more powerful.
 Built in HT++, HTVM converts code to JavaScript, Python, and C++, while introducing a groundbreaking approach to programming:
 - **Customizable Syntax**: Define your own syntax without restrictions.
-- **No More Libraries**: Forget importing libraries—everything is built-in for simplicity and efficiency.
+- **No More Build-In Libraries**: Forget importing libraries—everything you need is built-in for simplicity and efficiency.
+- **HTVM IDE**: To enhance your development experience, HTVM comes with a dedicated IDE.

 HTVM solves the problems of traditional programming by making it simpler, more flexible, and revolutionary.